 Do you love raw or roasted pumpkin seeds and want to be able to supply your family with more of your own homegrown healthy snacks?
-Then this “naked” hulless pumpkin is a perfect selection for a small home garden with its semi bush habit and 5-8lb fruit.
-Slightly ribbed skin has dark green mottled strips laid over the orange skin.
-15 seeds
+Then this “naked” hulless pumpkin is a perfect selection for a small home garden with its semi bush habit and 5-8 pound fruit.
+Slightly ribbed skin has dark green mottled stripes laid over the orange skin.

-Harvest- When skin turns color and rinds are hard, leaving a few inches of the stem on for best storage potential.
+Harvest: When skin turns color and rinds are hard.
+Leave a few inches of the stem on for best storage potential.

 Tips: Heavy feeders, requiring high nitrogen.
 Plant into fertile soil or amend with compost or manure.
 Heavy water needs, mulch, and supply adequate water, at least 1” per week for optimum growth.